hyperledgendary/fabric-devenv/README.md

 ### Clearing up

-When you've finished with a development environment you can suspend it using `vagrant suspend` and resume later using `vagrant up`
+When you've finished with a development environment you can suspend it using `vagrant suspend` and resume later using `vagrant up`.

 Alternatively, if you've finished with Fabric or want to start again, `vagrant destroy` will completely remove the virtual machine.